-The Society for Integrative Oncology announced its new officers and elected four new board members to serve three-year terms at its annual business meeting on Tuesday, October 22.
+The Society for Integrative Oncology announced new officers and elected four new board members to serve three-year terms at its 2014 annual business meeting on October 28.Read more...

-Over 300 physicians, researchers, nurses, integrative medicine practitioners, patient advocates and patients from 16 countries convened at the Fairmont Hotel Vancouver in Vancouver, BC, Canada from October 20 to 22 at the 10th International Conference of the Society for Integrative Oncology.
-Conference attendees examined the growing evidence base on the use of integrative therapies for cancer prevention and control.
-SIO2013 was presented in association with the University of British Columbia School of Medicine Department of Continuing Medical Education and the UBC School of Nursing.
-Conference presentations included topics on physical activity; cancer prevention and survivorship; cannabis in the treatment and management of cancer and related side effects; chemoprevention through natural health products and advances in nutrition therapy; and much more.
+More than 300 physicians, researchers, nurses, integrative medicine practitioners, patient advocates and patients from 17 countries convened at the Omni Galleria in Houston, Texas, from October 26 to 28 at the 11th International Conference of the Society for Integrative Oncology.
+Programs focused on the theme of personalized integrative oncology - targeted approaches for optimal outcomes.
+SIO2014 was presented in association with the University of Minnesota Department of Continuing Medical Education and with the assistance of The University of Texas MD Anderson Cancer Center.